It all starts with the buy box.

 This might all seem complex, but I have got good news for you.
 We have developed a Google Chrome Extension that does all this calculating and counting for you.
-It is called the TWF Buy Box and you can download it here for free:
+It is called the TWF Buy Box Scope and you can download it here for free:

-This extension simply does the above calculation for you and helps to automate the process of determining which offers are competitive, such that you can move forward in your product analysis in determining your projected quantity that you will sell through.
+This extension simply does the above calculation for you and helps to automate the process of determining which offers are competitive, such that you can move forward in your product analysis in determining your projected quantity that you will sell-through.

-Now no matter if you are making a Retail Arbitrage, Online Arbitrage or Wholesale purchase…you can easily and accurately estimate how many you should buy and how long they will take to sell.
+Now no matter if you are making a Retail Arbitrage, Online Arbitrage, or Wholesale purchase…you can easily and accurately estimate how many you should buy and how long they will take to sell.

 So let’s recap all this into simple steps:

-#1 – Use JungleScout to determine the monthly sales of a product
+Step 1: Use JungleScout to determine the monthly sales of a product

-#2 – Use The TWF Buy Box Scope to determine how many competitive sellers it has and add one more (which will be you)
+Step 2: Use The TWF Buy Box Scope to determine how many competitive sellers it has and add one more (which will be you)

-#3 – Divide the monthly sales by the number of competitive sellers (plus you) and that should be your monthly sale through of the product.
+Step 3: Divide the monthly sales by the number of competitive sellers (plus you) and that should be your monthly sale through of the product.

 This was really revolutionary in helping us understand the Amazon marketplace, and has led to several breakthroughs in growing our business.
 Knowing that you have the ability to make sales is certainly a great feeling, but truly understanding how and why sales occur can give you a HUGE advantage in the Amazon marketplace.

-The key to our growth has not only been learning these things about the marketplace, but studying to learn how we can use them to grow our business.
-After reading this article, you should have a much better understanding about how you can affect your own sales – the ways that you can improve your business strategically to improve your Buy Box percentage, as well as determining what might be a great prospective product.
+The key to our growth has not only been learning these things about the marketplace but studying to learn how we can use them to grow our business.
+After reading this article, you should have a much better understanding of how you can affect your own sales – the ways that you can improve your business strategy to improve your Buy Box percentage, as well as determining what might be a great prospective product.
 I wanted to make it abundantly clear that this information is not only applicable to wholesale, on the converse it applies to any volume purchase situation (where you can control the amount of product that you buy) like Retail Arbitrage, Online Arbitrage, or purchasing Liquidation.
 It should give you an idea about how you can project your cash flow, and when you should invest your money.